3rd Minnesota RegimentVolunteer Infantry

 That morning the regiment arrived at Jeffersonville, Indiana.
 After reaching Louisville, they marched to Camp Jenkins.
 They were at the camp for some two weeks.
 Here they were issued

 equipment and arms that were said to have been a poor lot of Belgian Muskets.
 Several six mule wagons were issued to each company.
 One for the headquarters, hospital and a few more for quartermaster supplies.
-It was to there were six wagons per regiment.
+It was six wagons per regiment.
 Drill was practiced diligently.

 The Regiment marched to Louisville and then toward Shepherdsville and made camp at 3:00 P.M.